XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/install-rippled-on-centos-rhel-with-yum.md

 The `rippled` software no longer supports **CentOS 7** or **Red Hat Enterprise Linux 7**.
 Instead, Ubuntu is recommended; [build instructions are here](https://github.com/XRPLF/rippled/blob/develop/BUILD.md).

-- It is extremely difficult to build a modern toolchain on an ancient system like CentOS.
+- It is difficult to build a modern toolchain on an older system like CentOS 7.
 - Community contributions are welcome; if you care about CentOS and can help to build a modern toolchain on it, please do so.
 Share your contributions on GitHub.
 - You may want to upgrade to a more modern version of CentOS; for example, CentOS 8 may have fewer problems.